miklagard/vue-js-reverse/README.rst

 .. image:: https://img.shields.io/pypi/wheel/django-js-reverse.svg

-**Javascript url handling for Django that doesn’t hurt.**
+**Vue url handling for Django that doesn’t hurt.**

 Overview
 --------

-Django JS Reverse is a small django app that makes url handling of `named urls <https://docs.djangoproject.com/en/dev/topics/http/urls/#naming-url-patterns>`__ in javascript easy and non-annoying..
+Django Vue Reverse (a fork of Django Js Reverse) is a small django app that makes url handling of `named urls <https://docs.djangoproject.com/en/dev/topics/http/urls/#naming-url-patterns>`__ in javascript easy and non-annoying..

 For example you can retrieve a named url: